Sweating and body odor are common when you exercise or you're too warm. They're also common when you're feeling nervous, anxious or stressed.

 Unusual changes in sweating — either excessive perspiration (hyperhidrosis) or little or no perspiration (anhidrosis) — can be cause for concern.
 Changes in body odor also may signal a health problem.

 Otherwise, lifestyle and home treatments can usually help with normal sweating and body odor.

 Some people naturally sweat more or less than other people.
 Body odor also can vary from person to person.
 See a doctor if:

 - You suddenly begin to sweat much more or less than usual

 - You experience night sweats for no apparent reason

 - You notice a change in your body odor

-Apocrine glands produce a milky fluid that most commonly is secreted when you're under emotional stress.
-This fluid is odorless until it combines with bacteria found normally on your skin.
+Apocrine glands are found in areas where you have hair, such as your armpits and groin.
+These glands release a milky fluid when you're stressed.
+This fluid is odorless until it combines with bacteria on your skin.